yewin-mm/mysql-docker-container/README.md

 # mysql-docker-container
-* This is to run MySQL as docker container. <br> You can containerized MySQL db as my step by step guide which is on below [Instruction](#instruction) section.
+* This is to run MySQL as docker container.
+* You can containerized MySQL db as my step by step guide which is on below [Instruction](#instruction) section.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents